ipfs/ipfs-docs/docs/concepts/faq.md

 For installing and initializing IPFS from the command line, check out the [command-line quick start](../how-to/command-line-quick-start.md) guide.

+### How do I learn more about IPFS standards and specifications?

+You can learn more about IPFS design standards and architectural specifications at [specs.ipfs.tech](https://specs.ipfs.tech/).
+The IPFS Standards website documents these standards and specifications with the goal of fostering interoperability between independent implementations of the IPFS stack through Internet-grade specifications and test suites.

 ### Why doesn't my SHA hash match my CID?
 When you add a file to IPFS, IPFS splits it into smaller blocks.
 IPFS hashes each of these pieces individually, building a [Merkle Directed Acyclic Graphs (DAGs)](../concepts/merkle-dag.md) and resulting in an overall different hash.